php-ru/symfony-docs-ru/doctrine/event_listeners_subscribers.rst

 ------------------------------

 In case you have multiple listeners for the same event you can control the order in which they are invoked using the ``priority`` attribute on the tag.
-Listeners with a higher priority are invoked first.
+Priorities are defined with positive or negative integers (they default to ``0``).
+Higher numbers mean that listeners are invoked earlier.

 .. configuration-block::